Turkey Hunting

 Give the three tactics we've mentioned today a try this spring and see if you want to keep them in your repertoire for the coming years.
 There are plenty of other spring turkey decoy tactics and different tactical variations that might help out during your hunt.

-No matter where you hunt (on public or private land, including land you own), apply these safety tips.
+No matter where you hunt (on private or public land, including land you own), apply these safety tips.

 We know this can be a lot to remember!
 Taking a hunter safety course can help you remember these safety tips (and others) for a successful hunt.